What We’ll Cover:

 Which means that hopefully, you’re already familiar with and using ads to push your products.

-But what I’m talking about here is using some of Google’s AdWords new features to launch your new campaigns.
+But what I’m talking about here is using some of Google Ads’s newest features to launch your new ecommerce campaigns.

-- Promotion Extensions – Use this to highlight any special promotions you’re running in your AdWords ad
+- Promotion Extensions – Use this to highlight any special promotions you’re running in your Google Ads advertisment

 - Message Extensions – This allows users to text you straight from an ad; giving them the option to text increases the odds that they will interact with your business

-- Price Extensions – Pre-qualify users by display your product’s price in your ad.
+- Price Extensions – Pre-qualify users by displaying your product’s price in your ad.
 If it’s out of their price range, they won’t click the ad.

-Life event targeting allows you to run ads to users who are going through major life changes, rather than the typical demographics or interest targeting.
+Life event targeting allows you to run ads to users who are going through major life changes, rather than the typical demographics or interest targeting, which can be extremely beneficial in an ecommerce strategy.

-As of now, AdWords lets you target your audience by the following live events:
+As of now, Google Ads lets you target your audience by the following live events:

 - About to graduate college